nais314/stui/README.md

 Windows cannot be moved, etc.

 Controlls layout is automatically computed - from top to bottom, left to right.
-Controlls can have relative or exact width / heigth or manually if Controll.recalc() is added then it sets x1,x2,y1,y2,width,heigth.
+Controlls can have relative or exact width / height or manually if Controll.recalc() is added then it sets x1,x2,y1,y2,width,height.

 Terminal resize is watched in every 2 secs - on resize layout recalculated.